adamhaile/surplus/README.md

 4. Surplus is a little more liberal in the property names it accepts, like `onClick`/`onclick`, `className`/`class`, etc.

+5. If you set an unknown field with a name that doesn't contain a dash, like `<div mycustomfield="1" />`, React will set an attribute while Surplus will set a property.

 ### Calling the surplus compiler

 If one of the build tools listed above doesn't work for you, you may need to work the surplus compiler into your build chain on your own.
 The compiler has a very small API: